I took portraits of combat-tested soldiers at Fort Bliss — and they told me their incredible stories

 “Man of few words,” the PAO said jokingly.

-I also got to speak to soldiers was when I was with a Paladin battery.
+I also got to speak to soldiers when I was with a Paladin battery.

 - source